knowledgepixels/nanodash/INSTALL-with-Docker.md

 ## Update

-To update to the latest version of Nanobench, delete all the files you downloaded and then redo Step 2.
+To update to the latest version of Nanobench, run `docker-compose pull && docker-compose up` in the directory of `docker-compose.yml`.
+Then start Nanobench as in Step 2.

 ## Problems?